 - We see the process of a pony being forced into a cocoon demonstrated on sweet little Derpy Hooves, and the mucus they use is drawn with rather disturbing visceral detail.

-- Even worse in issue #3 where Chrysalis and her minions utterly take over a village of adorable, innocent cat-like creatures filled with WUB- errr love and consume their souls as they reduce said town to a grim dystopia that looks like it's made of rotting viscera.
-Remember, this is what they wanted to do to Equestria!
+- Even worse in issue #3 where Chrysalis and her minions utterly take over a town of adorable, innocent cat-like creatures filled with WUB- errr love and consume their souls as they reduce said town to a grim dystopia that looks like it's made of rotting viscera.
+Remember, this is what they wanted to do to Equestria.

 - Queen Chrysalis herself is a lot more frightening in the comic book version.
 Her looks can especially kill.
 Particularly, her first appearances in Issues 1 and 2 are utter Nightmare Fuel showing off her demonic side (especially as Issue 2 has her angrily glaring with her teeth bared), although the rest of her expressions tend to be more comical.
 As of Issue 4, it's even implied that she's willing to consume the CMC regardless and things get a lot more scary as the story goes on.
 Even the covers featuring her of issue #4 is more frightening.
-And all of that drool and vampire teeth too!.
+Not to mention the drooling and razor-sharp teeth, either.

-- In issue #3, Chrysalis takes one of the left over kittens and in the next panel, all you can see is a white background splattered by black and the Cutie Mark Crusaders' screams, the implication being that she mauled it to death in front of them.
+- In issue #3, Chrysalis takes one of the leftover kitten creatures and in the next panel, all you can see is a white background splattered by black and the Cutie Mark Crusaders' screams; the implication being that the Changeling Queen bludgeoned it to death in front of them.
 See the page image at your own risk.

 - The cover of issue #3, featuring the Mane Six minus Twilight as Changelings.
-Also the cover of issue #4, with the Mane Six trapped in Changeling goo as a giant Chrysalis in the background bares her fangs in a horrific Slasher Smile.
+Also the cover of issue #4, with the Mane Six trapped in Changeling goo as a giant, detailed Chrysalis in the background bares her fangs in a horrific Slasher Smile.
 It's the current page image for Vile Villain, Saccharine Show for good reason.